Who is in the Wimbledon final?

 Everything you need to know ahead of the finals at the All England Club

+Djokovic has not lost a match on Centre Court since 2013 and has won 34 matches in a row at the All England Club, in what will be an unmissable final between the two best players in the world.

+Djokovic defeated Jannik Sinner in straight sets in the day’s first semi-final, the 36-year-old Serbian moving one step closer to a record eighth Wimbledon title.

-Ons Jabeur and Marketa Vondrousova will contest the Wimbledon 2023 women’s singles final after coming through enthralling semi-finals at the All England Club.
+On the women’s side, Ons Jabeur and Marketa Vondrousova will contest the Wimbledon singles final after coming through enthralling semi-finals at the All England Club.

 Both women are seeking their maiden grand slam title having previously fallen short in major finals, with Jabeur narrowly losing to Elena Rybakina on Centre Court in last year’s SW19 showpiece and Vondrousova having been bested in the 2019 French Open final.